"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 SPAC Nxtion Family continued to cement its place as one of the world's most influential movements, hosting some of the most exclusive events on the UK social calendar and drawing tens of thousands of guests, including world leaders, decision makers, power players, and celebrities.

-- The WILD (Women in Leadership Dimensions) event in 2023 brought international guests from over 15 nations.
+- The launch of WILD (Women in Leadership Dimensions) in 2023 united thousands of women from all walks of life and welcomed international guests from over 15 countries for a 2 day event, an international night and summit.

 - Launch of ‘Better Together Prosperity Reforms’ and launch of the Office of Global Strategy with Pastor Tobi as the Global Head of Strategy.